appl-team/appl/README.md

 * [Tree of Thoughts](https://github.com/princeton-nlp/tree-of-thought-llm)[[APPL implementation](examples/advanced/tree_of_thoughts/)]: deliberate problem solving with Large Language Models.
 * [Wordware's TwitterPersonality](https://twitter.wordware.ai/)[[APPL implementation](https://github.com/appl-team/TwitterPersonality)]: analyzes your tweets to determine your Twitter personality.

+We also use APPL to build small LLM-powered libraries, such as:
+* [AutoNaming](https://github.com/appl-team/AutoNaming): automatically generate names for experiments based on argparse arguments.
+* [ExplErr](https://github.com/appl-team/ExplErr): a library for error explanation with LLMs.

+## Working with Cursor (Experimental)
+We provide [.cursorrules](https://github.com/appl-team/appl/blob/main/.cursorrules) to help you write APPL code with [Cursor](https://www.cursor.com/).
+You also setup the [Docs Symbol](https://docs.cursor.com/context/@-symbols/@-docs) with [APPL Docs](https://appl-team.github.io/appl/docs/).
+Thanks @xiumaoprompt for suggestion!

 ## Citation and Acknowledgment
 If you find APPL helpful, please consider citing our paper:
 ```bibtex